-5. Defined Benefit Other Post Employment Benefit (OPEB) Plan
+6. Defined Benefit Other Post Employment Benefit ("OPEB") Plan

-The School participates in the Health Care Trust Fund ("HCTF"), a cost-sharing multiple-employer defined benefit OPEB fund administered by the PERA.
-The net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expense, information about the fiduciary net position and additions to/deductions from the fiduciary net position of the HCTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
+The School participates in the Health Care Trust Fund ("HCTF"), a cost-sharing multiple-employer defined benefit OPEB fund administered by PERA.
+The net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expense, information about the fiduciary net position ("FNP") and additions to/deductions from the FNP of the HCTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
 For this purpose, benefits paid on behalf of health care participants are recognized when due and/or payable in accordance with the benefit terms.
 Investments are reported at fair value.

-6. Deferred outflows/inflows of resources
+7. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future reporting period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The School has two items that qualify for reporting in this category.
-That they are the collective deferred outflows related to the School's net pension and other post-employment benefit obligations ("OPEB").
-Pension and OPEB contributions made after the measurement date, and the net difference between projected and actual earnings will be recognized as a reduction of the net pension or OPEB liability in future periods
+The School has two items that qualify for reporting in this category, which are the collective deferred outflows related to the School's net pension and OPEB liabilities.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resource (revenue) until that time.
+The separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resource (revenue) until that time.
 The School has two items that qualify for reporting in this category.
-Collective deferred inflows related to the School's net pension and OPEB obligation are reported on the Statement of Net Position and are amortized over the average service lives of all active and inactive plan members.
+Collective deferred inflows related to the School's net pension and OPEB liabilities are reported on the Statement of Net Position and are amortized over the average service lives of all active and inactive plan members.

-See Notes IV (F) and (G) below for discussion on pension and OPEB related deferred outflows and inflows.
+See Notes IV.E and F below for discussion on pension and OPEB related deferred outflows and inflows.